Ohio STEP

 An optional Design Thinking Unit provides an overview of the Design Thinking Process, lesson plans, presentations, videos, and activities to practice this process.
 Teachers can use the entire unit or select specific items to enhance learning in different sections of the Ohio STEP process.

 STEP 1: Define, Ideate, and Research: Students begin in the Problem and Target Customer sections to address what the problem is, who is affected by it, its magnitude, and why it is important to find a solution.
+STEP 1 has been aligned with the Design Thinking (DT) Process.
+This unit has been integrated within the Ohio STEP Curriculum Presentations located in the “Teaching Resources” in the OAS Knowledge Base on ProjectBoard and within the Lesson Plans found below under Part 2.
+“Providing Lessons and Guidance” in this document.
+The Design Thinking Unit provides an overview of the Design Thinking Process, lesson plans, presentations, videos, and activities to practice this process.
+Teachers can use the entire unit or select specific items to enhance learning in different sections of the Ohio STEP process.
 Next, they will work through the Solution and STEM Research sections to focus on how they will solve the problem and how their solution is scientifically sound based on the provided evidence.
-Next, students will conduct research about the STEM topics that support their solution and provide evidence that it will work as envisioned.
-STEP 1 has been aligned with the Design Thinking (DT) Process which can be integrated here.
-Review the optional DT unit provided in the Resources.
+Next, students will conduct research about the STEM concepts that support their solution and provide evidence that it will work as envisioned.

 STEP 2: Develop and Refine: Further research into their idea will involve assessing who their Competition is and developing their Value Proposition (what sets their product/service ideas apart).
 Students then develop their assessment of Expected Revenues and Costs.